Bulls (rugby union): Stadium

 The Bulls play all their home matches at the Loftus Versfeld stadium in Pretoria, which is also the home of the Blue Bulls during the Currie Cup season.
 The stadium is also a regular host for Springboks Test matches, and was a venue during the 1995 Rugby World Cup which South Africa hosted.
 Loftus was a venue for Pool D matches including France v Tonga, Scotland v Tonga and France v Scotland.
 Loftus was also used twice during the finals stages – for the New Zealand v Scotland quarter-final and the England v France third place play-off.

 The ground has been used for rugby since 1908, and in 1932 the stadium was renamed to Loftus Versfeld in honor of Robert Owen Loftus Versfeld, the founder of organized rugby in Pretoria.
 The stadium has undergone numerous renovations over the years, and is currently capable of holding 51,762 spectators.

-Logo
+Primary sponsor

+Since 2005, the team's main sponsor has been mobile communications company Vodacom.
+On the team's website and all team-issued press releases, the Bulls are referred to as the Vodacom Bulls.

 Current squad

-The Bulls squad for the 2022–23 United Rugby Championship is.
+The Bulls squad for the 2025–26 United Rugby Championship is:

+The following players have been included so far in the Blue Bulls squad for the 2025 Currie Cup Premier Division: